peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

 }
 ```

-When this article was last updated, there was an [outstanding issue in Angular 4](https://github.com/angular/angular/issues/14252): `ngOnDestroy` is called _after_ a DOM node has already been removed.
+When this article was last updated, there was an [outstanding issue in Angular 4](https://github.com/angular/angular/issues/14252). `ngOnDestroy` is called _after_ a DOM node has already been removed.
 Not calling `ReactDOM.unmountComponentAtNode(this.getRootDomNode())` results in memory leaks.

-Verify whether the issue is present in your version of Angular. if not, uncomment the commented out line in `ngOnDestroy`.
+Verify whether the issue is present in your version of Angular.
+If not, uncomment the commented out line in `ngOnDestroy`.

 ## 3. Use the component
-You are now ready to use the GoodData React Components in your Angular app.
+You are now ready to use the GoodData React components in your Angular app.

-You can use wrapped components across your app.
-You can pass the component props to it and even update them using data-binding.
+You can use wrapped components across your app, pass the component props to it, and even update them using data-binding.

 ```javascript
 <app-kpi